PeterKaminski09/baskup/README.md

 #Baskup is now an OS X desktop application.
 Download @ http://peterkaminski09.github.io/baskup/
+## Future improvements to Baskup will only be available on the desktop version.

 ####*NEW* OS X application supports contact recognition and timestamps, and is super user friendly